-2 Difficulties with Multiple Testing
+3 Difficulties with Multiple Testing

-Simultaneously performing multiple hypothesis tests is tricky because the fact that multiple tests are being conducted must be taken into account in order to ensure that the false positive rate is below the desired significance level α .
+The second challenge with this scenario is that we are simultaneously performing multiple hypothesis tests, and this is tricky because the fact that multiple tests are being conducted must be taken into account in order to ensure that the false positive rate is below the desired significance level α .
 It particularly difficult because in many situations multiple tests are implicitly conducted.